devopsacademyau/academy/classes/03class/exercises/c03-aws02/README.md

 # Load Balancing

-Commit all your answers to a text file `c03-aws02.txt` under your folder name.

-### Create an Application Load Balancer with the following details and post:
+Create an Application Load Balancer with the following details and post:

-- how did you achieve that?
-- access through your browser your load balancer CNAME record and keep refreshing the browser.
-What do you see?
-- details of the security group used
-- public load balancer A record

-Details:

 - scheme: `public-facing`
 - listener: